 - And Norman, in the battle.
 Right after getting killed as an Avatar, which was almost fully Your Mind Makes It Real, he picked up a machine gun and charged back to the battle in his puny human body.

-- The protagonist from Taken.
+- Bryan Mills from Taken.
 Nothing will stop him from saving his daughter.
 NOTHING.

 Bryan: I will look for you, I will find you, and I will kill you.

 - Smokey and the Bandit's Sheriff Beuford T. Justice.
 Run him off the road, plow through his car with an 18-wheeler, run him through a minefield which reduces his police cruiser to nothing but a chassis, engine, and steering wheel.
 Nothing will stop him from chasing The Bandit.

 - Crank: Chev Chelios takes this trope to its logical extreme: if he stops, he literally will die.